kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 - `written-report.qmd` & `written-report.pdf`
 - `/data`: Folder that contains the data set for the final project.
 - `project-proposal.qmd` & `project-proposal.pdf`
-- `/presentation`: Folder with the presentation slides.
+- `/poster`: Folder with the poster and accompanying documents.
-  - If your presentation slides are online, you can put a link to the slides in a `README.md` file in the `presentation` folder.

 Points for reproducibility + organization will be based on the reproducibility of the written report and the organization of the project  repo.
 The repo should be neatly organized as described above, there should be no extraneous files, all text in the README should be easily readable.